junxit/us-congress-bills-119/bill.md

 This Act may be cited as the “Financial Technology Protection Act of 2025”.

 ## § 2.
-Independent financial technology working group to combat terrorism and illicit financing
+Independent Financial Technology Working Group to Combat Terrorism and Illicit Financing

 - **(a)** *Establishment* There is established the Independent Financial Technology Working Group to Combat Terrorism and Illicit Financing (in this section referred to as the “Working Group”), which shall consist of the following:
   - **(1)** The Secretary of the Treasury, acting through the Under Secretary for Terrorism and Financial Crimes, who shall serve as the chair of the Working Group.
   - **(2)** A senior-level representative from each of the following:
-    - **(A)** The Department of Treasury.
+    - **(A)** The Department of the Treasury.
     - **(B)** The Office of Terrorism and Financial Intelligence.
     - **(C)** The Internal Revenue Service.
     - **(D)** The Department of Justice.